SarahCreager/reading-note/class-03.md

 ```

 ## Arrays
 Arrays use a single variable to store multiple values.
-They are good to use when you have a lists of values that are related, but you don't know how many values the list will contain.
+They are good to use when you have a list of values that are related, but you don't know how many values the list will contain.
 Arrays do not need to contain the same data type.

 ```
 var design